chuvalab/spatial_transcriptomics_exploring/README.md

 # Spatial transcriptomics workflow
-A jupyter notebook workflow on Xenium pstial transcriptomics dataset using Python package squidpy for a quick analysis
+A jupyter notebook workflow on Xenium spatial transcriptomics dataset using Python package squidpy for a quick analysis